Pubs in Hampshire

 Hampshire’s pubs have been welcoming visitors for centuries and each offers its own unique character and experience.

-Many offer delicious home-cooked food and fine local cask ales while others offer beer gardens, a fascinating history or a friendly and welcoming atmosphere.
+Many pubs in Hampshire offer delicious home-cooked food and fine local cask ales while others offer beer gardens, a fascinating history or a friendly and welcoming atmosphere.

 We’ve put together a small selection of traditional Hampshire pubs below, to give you a taster.